an-jing/arrivals/README.md

 # arrivals
-Arrivals from a distant star - classical particles, 'wavicles' and waves.
+Arrivals from a distant star - classical particles, *wavicles* and waves.